 Tesco’s burgers, a mane part of a stable diet #horsepuns

 Has anyone tested Tesco’s veggie burgers for unicorn yet? (sorry)

-Lesson to be learned – Always check your scheduled posts in light of current news.
+A lesson to be learned – Always check your scheduled posts in light of current news.

 17. Kenneth Cole #Cairo (2011)

 Yet another case of shocking insensitivity and using a disaster to callously market your business.
 Fashion designer Kenneth Cole made light of the protests in Egypt with the following tweet:

 He subsequently apologised for his insensitivity with the following statement:

 “Re Egypt tweet: we weren’t intending to make light of a serious situation.
 We understand the sensitivity of this historic moment -KC”

 However, this was not the first time he had angered the public, with this rather crass statement following 9/11.